waltertamboer/dockspace-js/README.md

 ### Drag and drop pane's to different locations

-In order to drag and drop pane's you can extend the TabbarHtmlRenderer renderer.
+In order to drag and drop pane's you can extend the DockTabbarHtmlBuilder renderer.
 This makes it possible to drag and drop a pane to a different location.

 ```ts